 Their bite isn’t fatal for humans.
 When they hunt and bite their prey, their venom has an incapacitative effect.
 If they were to bite you, though, all that you would experience is a stinging and itching sensation.

 When Do Snakes Come Out in Arizona?

 In cooler climates, snakes come out in the spring, stay out during the summer, and head back to their hiding places during fall before the lowest temperatures hit.
-But in Arizona, snakes don’t follow that same pattern.
+They then brumate, which is like hibernation.
+But, in Arizona, snakes don’t follow that same pattern.

 - Some snakes are nocturnal, and only come out at night, when it’s cool.
 Rattlesnakes aren’t typically nocturnal, and their vision works best in the daylight.
 However, they can hunt at night using their heat pits.

 - Snakes that usually come out during the day are diurnal.
 Coral snakes are an example of a diurnal snake.

 - There are ‘crepuscular’ snakes.
 These snakes are most active during either dawn or dusk, when it’s light enough to see, but not too hot to move around comfortably.
 Whip snakes are crepuscular snakes.

 You can encounter snakes no matter what the time of day.
 But, in the daytime, you should look out for coral snakes.
 At dawn and dusk, you should stay alert for rattlesnakes.
 But, if you’re hiking, you should be on the lookout for snakes constantly.

 If you want to hike a trail in Arizona, you won’t be able to find anywhere that’s guaranteed to be snake-free.
 Learn how to avoid snakes, and find out what you should do if you encounter one:

 Snake-proof chaps and leggings provide protection against snakes biting your ankles and feet.
 Snake-proof boots do much the same.
 Considering that most snake bites are to the lower legs or ankles.